zadean/xqerl/README.md

 Query rewrite and optimization phases are still missing.

-Data flow uses iterators, this should change to tail-recursive functions.

 It needs a code server!
 Currently, main modules are compiled as an Erlang module and run with `xqerl_main:main(Options)`.
 This is okay for debugging and test suites I guess, but not cool at all for a running system!